-Institutionalization of the Review Process
+11.1 Institutionalization of the Review Process

-ICANN should ensure that the ongoing work of the AoC reviews, including implementation, is fed into the work of other ICANN strategic activities wherever appropriate.
+The Board should ensure that the ongoing work of the AoC reviews, including implementation, is fed into the work of other ICANN strategic activities wherever appropriate.

-Coordination of Reviews

-ICANN should ensure strict coordination of the various review processes so as to have all reviews complete before next ATRT review begins, and with the proper linkage of issues as framed by the AoC.
+11.2 Coordination of Reviews The Board should ensure strict coordination of the various review processes so as to have all reviews complete before next ATRT review begins, and with the proper linkage of issues as framed by the AoC.

-Appointment of Review Teams
+11.3 Appointment of Review Teams

-AoC Review Teams should be appointed in a timely fashion, allowing them to complete their work in the minimum one (1) year period that the review is supposed to take place, regardless of the time when the team is established.
-It is important for ICANN staff to appreciate the cycle of AoC reviews, and that the Review Team selection process should begin at the earliest point in time possible given its mandate.
+The Board should ensure that AoC Review Teams are appointed in a timely fashion, allowing them to complete their work in the minimum one (1) year period that the review is supposed to take place, regardless of the time when the team is established.
+It is important for ICANN to factor in the cycle of AoC reviews; the Review Team selection process should begin at the earliest point in time possible given its mandate.

-Complete implementation reports
+11.4 Complete implementation reports

-ICANN should prepare a complete implementation report to be ready by review kick-off.
+The Board should prepare a complete implementation report to be ready by review kick-off.
 This report should be submitted for public consultation, and relevant benchmarks and metrics must be incorporated in the report.

-Budget transparency and accountability
+11.5 Budget transparency and accountability